Postdoctoral Fellowships in Psychology

 - Clinical experience with pediatric anxiety

-- Obtain Psychology Associate License in D.C. and MD (please note, you will need to apply prior to fellowship start and the D.C. board considers date of degree conferment as completion date versus when degree requirements may have been completed)
+- Obtain psychology associate license in Maryland and D.C.
+(Please note, you will need to apply prior to fellowship start and the D.C. board considers date of degree conferment as completion date versus when degree requirements may have been completed.)

-Across Children’s National, there is a strong commitment to recruit, train, and retain trainees, faculty, and staff of diverse and underrepresented backgrounds in academic medicine.
+Across Children’s National, there is a strong commitment to recruit, train and retain trainees, faculty and staff of diverse and underrepresented backgrounds in academic medicine.
 Applicants from diverse and underrepresented backgrounds in academic medicine are strongly encouraged to apply.
+Children’s National is an equal opportunity employer with a commitment to racial, cultural, gender and sexual orientation diversity.

 Send application materials to Mi-Young Ryee, Ph.D.